About the course

 The four-year version of this course enables you to study abroad for a year, while otherwise remaining identical to the three-year course.
 You will not pay tuition fees during your year abroad (2017 entry).

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically and to demonstrate to employers that you are mature, adaptable, and organised.

 We have exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.

 Alternatively, you may choose to take on a placement year to gain relevant work experience within an external business.
-You will not pay tuition fees during this year.
+You will not pay tuition fees during this year (2017 entry).